Reasonable notice/termination pay and severance are different. An employee is entitled to severance when:

 (ii) 50 employees have lost their jobs over a six-month period.

-If you have been temporarily laid off and are entitled to receive employment insurance, you will still be able to go back to work afterwards.
-Receipt of employment insurance will not influence your ability to return to work once the temporary layoff has ended.
+If an employee has been temporarily laid off and are entitled to receive employment insurance, the employee will still be able to go back to work afterwards.
+Receipt of employment insurance will not influence the employee’s ability to return to work once the temporary layoff has ended.

 If an employee has been terminated with just cause, they will not be entitled to reasonable notice or pay in lieu of notice.